Information for Applicants and nominators

 Ethical Guidelines

-The Einstein Foundation aims to foster good research practices where the scientific endeavor is characterized by civil rights, respect and non-discrimination, and adherence to the general guidelines for research ethics which have been adopted by the Kavli Prize.
-The award process and positions of trust must be performed in a way that fosters the reputation of the Einstein Foundation and its ability to credibly promote and represent the scientific community.
+The Einstein Foundation and the BIH aim to foster good research practices where the scientific endeavor is characterized by civil rights, respect and non-discrimination, and adherence to the general guidelines for research ethics.
+The Einstein Foundation and the BIH have adopted these guidelines with kind permission from the Kavli Prize.
+The award process and positions of trust must be performed in a way that fosters the reputation of both, the Einstein Foundation and the BIH and their abilities to credibly promote and represent the scientific community.
 All those in positions of trust involved in the award are expected to ensure they are fully aware of and comply with the general guidelines for research ethics.